MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-container-prerequisites-aks.md

 By default, AKS clusters have unrestricted outbound (egress) internet access.

 Defender sensor must connect to the configured Azure Monitor Log Analytics workspace.
-In the event egress from the cluster requires the use of Azure Monitor Private Link Scope (AMPLS), you must perform the following:
+In the event egress from the cluster requires the use of Azure Monitor Private Link Scope (AMPLS), you must:

 -    Define the cluster with Container Insights and a Log Analytics workspace
 -    Configure the AMPLS with Query access mode and Ingestion access mode set to "Open"